AlibabaCloudDocs/oss/intl.en-US/SDK Reference/iOS/Installation.md

 ```

-**Note:** You can choose either of the preceding methods.
+**Note:** You can choose one of the preceding methods.

 ## Import the header file to your project

 ```
 #import <AliyunOSSiOS/OSSService.h>
 ```

 **Note:** After you import the framework, add `-ObjC` to `Other Linker Flags` of `Build Settings` in your project.
 If the `-force_load` option is configured for your project, add `-force_load <framework path>/AliyunOSSiOS`.

 ## Compatible with IPv6-only networks

 Domain name resolution in wireless networks is subject to hijackings.
-To address this issue, the OSS mobile SDK imports HTTPDNS for domain name resolution and directly uses IP addresses to request the OSS server.
+To address this issue, OSS SDKs for mobile devices imports HTTPDNS for domain name resolution and directly uses IP addresses to request the OSS server.
 In an IPv6-only network, compatibility issues may occur.
-Apple has officially issued the review requirements for applications, requiring applications to be IPv6-only network compatible.
+Apple has officially issued the review requirements for applications, which requires applications to be IPv6-only network compatible.
 To meet this requirement, the SDK starts to be compatible from V2.5.0.
 In the later version, aside from -ObjC settings, two system libraries must be imported:

 ```
 libresolv.tbd